nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `unmark 1` will mark your 1st student as absent.
+- `unmark 1` will mark your first student as absent.
-- `unmark 2,3,4` will mark your 2nd, 3rd and 4th students as absent.
+- `unmark 2,3,4` will mark your second, third and fourth students as absent.

 [Back to list of features](#features)